Table of Contents:

 Article I. Name and Location

 Section 1.
-The name of this organization shall be "Association for Financial Technology, Inc." (AFT), a non-profit corporation incorporated in the Common-wealth of Massachusetts, and hereinafter referred to as the Association.
+The name of this organization shall be "Association for Financial Technology, Inc." (AFT), a non-profit corporation incorporated in the State of Ohio, and hereinafter referred to as the Association.

 Section 2.
 The Executive Office of the Association shall be located as may be determined by the Board of Directors.